 Scott Gallisdorfer focuses his practice on complex litigation and government and internal investigations, with an emphasis on matters related to the healthcare industry.
-Scott has significant experience in False Claims Act litigation and healthcare fraud and abuse investigations, including civil and criminal investigations by the U.S. Department of Justice (DOJ), U.S. Department of Health and Human Services Office of Inspector General (HHS-OIG), and other federal and state regulators.
-Among other clients, Scott has represented hospitals and health systems, physician practices, skilled nursing facilities, hospice providers, and specialty pharmacies, and his experience includes matters related to medical necessity, the Anti-Kickback Statute, the Stark Law, and other healthcare laws and regulations.
+Scott has significant experience in False Claims Act (FCA) litigation and healthcare fraud and abuse investigations, including civil and criminal investigations by the U.S. Department of Justice (DOJ), U.S. Department of Health and Human Services Office of Inspector General (HHS-OIG), and other federal and state regulators.
+Among other clients, Scott has represented hospitals and health systems, physician practices, skilled nursing facilities, hospice and home health providers, and specialty pharmacies, and his experience includes matters related to medical necessity, the Anti-Kickback Statute (AKS), the Stark Law, and other healthcare laws and regulations.

 Nashville Bar Association (NBA)